Emma Stone Opens Up About How Fame Affected Her Anxiety: ‘It Terrified Me’

 Ms. Stone says even interviews can act as anxiety attack triggers, if she doesn’t properly prepare herself in advance.

-“Before any interview, I have to sit with myself for five minutes and breathe and get centred because I get so nervous,” Stone says.
+“Before any interview, I have to sit with myself for five minutes and breathe and get centered because I get so nervous,” Stone says.
 “Interviews are kind of like therapy, except all your answers are being written down and printed.
 I always want to be on the other side of it.
 I don’t want to be deconstructed for millions.
 I’d rather do the deconstructing.”

 Emma Stone Discovers The Theater And Finds A New Outlet For Her Anxiety

-While in New York, Emma found her way into two films that would raise her star power that much more, The Amazing Spider-Man and The Help, but, as she tells The Hollywood Reporter, it wasn’t her film success that brought her the most joy.
+While in New York, Emma found her way into two films that would raise her star power that much more, The Amazing Spider-Man and The Help, but, as she tells the Hollywood Reporter, it wasn’t her film success that brought her the most joy.
 Ms. Stone made her way into theater, debuting on the live stage in Cabaret.
 As it happened, while Emma was singing and dancing on the stage, Hollywood director Damien Chazelle was in the audience.

-At that time, Chazelle was still struggling to get casting completed for his upcoming La La Land and, watching Emma perform on stage in Cabaret, he felt he had found his leading lady.
+At that time, Chazelle was still struggling to get casting completed for his upcoming La La Land, and watching Emma perform on stage in Cabaret, he felt he had found his leading lady.
 There was just one problem: Emma Stone had had her fill of musicals.

 “I was very sick,” Stone recalls of the meeting with the La La Land director.
 “My voice was gone, and I was struggling to get through the shows — I was still doing Cabaret — and the idea of doing another musical was like, ‘You’ve got to be out of your mind.’
 After Cabaret, I wasn’t sure I would ever sing or dance again.”

 Chazelle was persistent, however, and very determined to cast Stone in La La Land.
-He hounded her with detailed production notes, ideas about how he hoped to film each scene, and, the clincher: Ryan Gosling would be her leading man.
+He hounded her with detailed production notes, ideas about how he hoped to film each scene, and the clincher: Ryan Gosling would be her leading man.
 Emma and Ryan had previously worked well together, starring side by side in 2011’s Crazy, Stupid, Love and 2013’s Gangster Squad.

 Eventually, Ms. Stone caved and agreed to star in La La Land, which has gone on to become another huge success, both at the box office and with critics.
 Now, Emma Stone faces a new anxiety trigger, as La La Land is rumored to rule this year’s Academy Awards.